GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/3_RNAseq.md

     * Where the sequence information is stored (e.g. fastq files ...) ?
     * What kind of sequencing: Single End or Paired end ?
-    * Where are stored the indexes and the genome?
+    * Where are the indexes and the genome stored?
     * Where will the mapping files be stored?